 More Chapters to Read

 Like Germline, I found the pace of Olive, Mabel & Me easy going.
-I’m sure it helped that I’m a labrador owner and lover.
-And that I was a keen fan of the Olive and Mabel videos on YouTube.
+Of course, it must have helped that I’m a labrador owner and lover and a keen fan of the Olive and Mabel videos on YouTube.
 Before long, I was posting another status update:

 14 chapters read of Olive, Mabel & Me (loving it, with a few distractions!).
 So with 25 from Germline, that leaves me with another 20 chapters to read tonight!